 To make your website user-friendly, you have to design and build your product pages cleverly.
 The user must be able to navigate from the home page easily to all the product pages within a 2 step process.
 For SEO purposes the SEO authority (or what is commonly referred to as link juice) needs to pass from the home page to the product pages.

-The best thing that you can do is keep people on your website and this can only be achieved through better web design interface – to make this happen you need to work with a SEO agency that has a strong understanding of the web and UX.
-Granted, this is not easy to find but if you call 1800 916 191, you will be heading in the right direction.
+The best thing that you can do is keep people on your website and this can only be achieved through a better web design interface – to make this happen you need to work with an SEO agency that has a strong understanding of the web, conversion rate optimisation and UX.

 2) Start with a comprehensive content marketing strategy

-To have an industries best Ecommerce website, you must be updating it regularly with fresh content, news, information about your products and this can only be done through employing a content marketing strategy.
-Fresh, new content on your blog is a great way to keep users really interested in your site and it also keeps the search engines coming back you your site for reindexing.
+To have an industries best eCommerce website, you must be updating it regularly with fresh content, news, information about your products and this can only be done through employing a content marketing strategy.
+Fresh, new content on your blog is a great way to keep users really interested in your site and it also keeps the search engines coming back to your site for reindexing.

 I always tell my clients that it’s far better to publish 1 really outstanding article or blog per month than 4 rushed blogs will little or no value.
 Spend a bit of time on this side of your business and you will see the rewards.